Witivio/vas-documentation/src/en/chatbot/settings/channels.md

 ::: tip 💡
 When adding the webpart to SharePoint the user context is send to the webchat.
 That means that the upn and the name of the user is send to the bot.
 Do not forget to review your privacy policies if you want your users to be anonymous.

+::: warning ⚠️
+The sharepoint webpart of the webchat has to be added at the top of the page.
+Otherwise it will only be displayed when scrolling.
 :::

+## Lumapps

+## Beezy

+## Powell 365

 ## SMS